-It’s Time Think About Shutting Down Your Sprinkler System
+It’s About Time To Shut Down Your Sprinkler System

-The most important step in winterizing your system is to blow it out.
-Or, put simply, it’s important to clear the pipes of all water once you turn off your control clock and switch off the valve on your backflow preventer.
+The most important step in winterizing your sprinkler system is to blow it out.
+Or, put simply, to clear the pipes of all water once you turn off your control clock and switch off the valve on your backflow preventer.

 Blowing out your sprinkler system is one of the most crucial elements of the long-term maintenance of your sprinklers and should not be taken lightly.
-If water sits in the pipes when the temperatures go below freezing, the water will freeze and potentially break the underground pipes.
+If water sits in the pipes when the temperatures go below freezing, the water will freeze and potentially break the underground pipes creating a costly problem.

 To avoid any possibility of breaking a pipe, we highly recommend getting your system blown out by a sprinkler professional.
 This is a particularly busy time for contractors that offer this service, so consider contacting a trusted contractor as soon as possible to get your system winterized.
 Resource Central does not partner with specific irrigation companies, but try visiting irrigation.org or scrolling through your local yelp/google reviews to find a certified specialist in your area!